CHINA 15: CHONGQING

 To defend itself from the Japanese aerial onslaught, and to keep the Burma Road

-ute from India open, Madam Chiang Kai-shek recruited
+supply route from India open, Madam Chiang Kai-shek recruited

-General Claire L. Chennault
+General Claire L. Chennault,

 a retired U.S. Army Air Corps officer.
 Gen. Chennault enlisted mercenary pilots to form American Volunteers Group, popularly known as Flying Tigers.
 Flying Tigers Museum, which is dedicated to Gen Chennault and his Flying Tigers, was our next stop.